xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 <Shared />

-Above, the <span style="color:salmon;" >window</span> above shows a small portion of the pixels at eight color compression.
-Each pixel is just a number that indexes into the actual color.
+Above, the <span style="color:salmon;" >window</span> shows a small portion of the pixels at eight color compression.
+As you can see, each pixel is a single number that indexes into the shared colors.
 Hover over the image to move the mini <span style="color:salmon;" >window</span>!

 ## Quantifying Error